-At the request of, and in consultation with a First Nation, T.A.R.R. will research and develop claims based on such specific issues as reserve land surrenders, reserve land alienation, the administration of Indian Trust funds and Treaty land entitlements.
+At the request of, and in consultation with a First Nation, T.A.R.R. will research and develop specific claims such as reserve land surrenders, reserve land alienation, the administration of Indian Trust funds and Treaty land entitlements.
 The T.A.R.R.
 Centre’s services are provided at no charge to its member First Nations.
-If a claim is rejected by Canada [to whom claims are submitted for review] the T.A.R.R.
-Centre will assist the First Nation in exploring options that may lead to resolution of the claim.
-T.A.R.R. also monitors developments in contemporary First Nations issues such as the application of rights guaranteed in the Treaties, case law on related issues, Indian Act, claims policy reform, etc. The T.A.R.R.
-Centre receives funding on an annual basis from Aboriginal Affairs and Northern Development Canada to undertake claims research and development on behalf of its member First Nations.
+The T.A.R.R.
+Centre will work with a First Nation to explore all available options that may lead to a resolution of the claim.
+T.A.R.R. also monitors developments in contemporary First Nations issues such as the application of rights guaranteed in the Treaties, case law on related issues, Indian Act and claims policy reform.
+The T.A.R.R.
+Centre receives funding on an annual basis from Crown-Indigenous Relations and Northern Affairs Canada to undertake claims research and development on behalf of its member First Nations.

 The T.A.R.R.
 Centre is directly accountable to its member First Nations.
-A Board of Directors, made up of Chiefs from seven regions in Manitoba that roughly correspond to the Tribal Council areas, meet on a regular basis to set direction for the Centre and to oversee its operations.
+The Centre’s Board of Directors is made up of appointees representing each Tribal Council area in Manitoba.
+Regular fiscal board meetings oversee the Centre’s operations and direction.
 The T.A.R.R.
-Centre’s Head Office is located on the Brokenhead Ojibway Nation Reserve # 4.
+Centre’s Head Office is located on the Baaskaandibewiziibing Ojibway Nation (Brokenhead).

 T.A.R.R. has a large collection of historical material focused mainly on the First Nations of Manitoba.
-The library contains works on a number of related topics such as the Indian Act, the Treaties, general historical works, etc. The library’s catalogue is also computerized to enhance research capabilities.
-Access to the collection is open to the general public.
+The library contains works on a number of related topics such as the Indian Act, the Treaties, general historical works, etc. Access to the collection is open to the general public.
 The T.A.R.R.
 Centre is not a lending library therefore no material will be allowed to leave the Centre.
-There is a fee for any photocopying required.
-It is preferred that prior notice be given to access the collections at the Winnipeg office.
+We require a minimum of three business days notice to access T.A.R.R.'s collection or to view paylists.
 Some of the resources contained in the T.A.R.R.
-Centre’s collection include: Department of Indian Affairs records [micro-media], Church Missionary Society records [micro-media], historical records for each First Nation, maps of Indian Reserves in Manitoba and detailed historical photographs.
+Centre’s collection include: Department of Indian Affairs records [micro-media], Treaty Annuity Paylists, Church Missionary Society records [micro-media], historical records for each First Nation, maps of Indian Reserves in Manitoba and detailed historical photographs.